bzhang/hangman-game/README.md

 The leaderboard is one of the main features.
 The idea was to save score for each player and add to a leaderboard.
 Clicking on the "Leaderboard" button at any time will display the ranked players and scores.
 There were several fun challenges during the implementation and I learnt a lot.
 - One of the UI challenges here was how to make a modal box with Javascript and CSS.
 I did some research and learnt how to implement that to display a pretty box each time clicking on the "Leaderboard" button and hide the box when clicking on the close button.
 - Add the updated leaderboard data to the modal box and display it correctly.
 I created table from the sorted leaderboard data and added it to the modal content.
-- Request player name if the final score is high enough to join the leaderboard.
+- Prompt a dialog to request player name if the final score is high enough to join the leaderboard when game ended.
 If player decides to not share his/her name, the name will be saved as "Anonymous Player".
+An interesting observation was that, although in the script I update UI before prompting the dialog, the UI will not be updated until the prompt request finished.
+I did some research and found that it was actually because the browser decides to prompt first before exacuting the scheduled UI updates.
+I need to force the UI to reflow before the prompt.
+The solution is to wrap the prompt method in window.setTimeout() to delay it for 5 milliseconds.
+It will not be noticed by the user but will allow the UI to update before prompt.
 #### Animations to show the game progress
 These are the first set of animations I have ever implemented and I think they are super cool!
+I learnt that there is a simple way to build animation in Javascript without using any external libraries called sprite animation.
+The basic idea is, for each animation, make a Sprite image that consists all the frames of the animation and use Javascript to move the image to display the frames sequentially.
+I then made 8 Sprite images with an image editing software.
+Each consists of 2 frames for my simple animation.
+I set the Sprite image as the background image of the animation div.
+I then wrote Javascript code to move the image according to the frame height and frame numbers.
+The final results were a serial of dancing figures with changing faces for each game step.
+The effects are very entertaining.
 #### Small UI improvements
 - Display correctly guessed letter in green color and wrongly guessed letter in red
 - When game ended, display word in green color if won and in grey if lost